alt1f923/python_tutorial/chapter one/README.md

   That's what an interpreter does, a compiler on the other hand will convert the entire program to instructions that the computer can understand in one go.
 They both have their advantages, but generally compilers are faster than interpreters, but I wouldn't worry about that, Python is relevant and widely appreciated by programmers worldwide despite that.

-  Continuing the explaination, to be high level as a programming language, the language is far less complex and thus easier for humans to understand, sacrificing performance and control in return for an easier programming experience.
+  Continuing the explanation, to be high level as a programming language, the language is far less complex and thus easier for humans to understand, sacrificing performance and control in return for an easier programming experience.

   Because the logic behind programs is generally the same despite this, you still have to think the same way when programming in a lower level language like rust or c++ as you do when you program in Python, but an advantage of it is you can implement your creative ideas quickly and easily.